Holning Lau

 Biography

-Holning Lau is the Willie P. Mangum Distinguished Professor of Law.
+Holning Lau is the Willie Person Mangum Distinguished Professor of Law.
 He is an internationally recognized expert on international and comparative approaches to equality rights, especially in the contexts of sexuality, gender, and family life.
-His writing has appeared in a range of forums including leading law reviews, interdisciplinary journals, books, and mass media outlets.
-At UNC, he teaches International Law of Human Rights, Comparative Constitutional Law, and Family Law.
-He also teaches at Duke University.
+His writing has appeared in leading law reviews, interdisciplinary journals, books, and mass media outlets.
+He teaches International Law of Human Rights, Comparative Constitutional Law, and Family Law.
+He co-directs UNC’s Human Rights Law Program with Professor Deborah Weissman.
+He also chairs the UNC SOGIESC Human Rights Initiative, in which he works with students on pro bono projects concerning LGBTQI rights.
+He has been a recipient of Carolina Law’s Robert G. Byrd Award for Excellence and Creativity in Teaching (2022), and he has twice been named Professor of the Year by UNC Law’s Pro Bono Program (2011, 2022).
+From 2016 to 2018, he was Associate Dean for Faculty Development.

-In 2018-2019, Lau served as an independent consultant to the International Commission of Jurists and the Danish Institute for Human Rights, supporting their work on sexual orientation and gender identity issues in Myanmar.
-From 2016-2018, he served as Associate Dean for Faculty Development at UNC School of Law.
-From 2013-2015, Lau was president of the ACLU of North Carolina’s Board of Directors.
-He came to UNC in 2009, after serving as an associate professor at Hofstra University, where he also co-directed Hofstra’s LGBT Rights Fellowship Program.
+Professor Lau has served as an independent consultant on LGBTQI rights to organizations such as the Asian Development Ban, Danish Institute for Human Rights, and International Commission of Jurists.
+From 2013 to 2015, Professor Lau was president of the ACLU of North Carolina’s Board of Directors.
+He came to UNC in 2009 from Hofstra University, where he was an associate professor and co-directed Hofstra’s LGBT Rights Fellowship Program.
 Prior to that, he worked at UCLA’s Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy.
-He has served twice as a visiting fellow at the University of Hong Kong.
-He has also worked for the Hong Kong Human Rights Monitor and the firm of Debevoise & Plimpton.
-Lau received his J.D. from the University of Chicago, where he was an editor of the University of Chicago Law Review and served on the staff of the Chicago Journal of International Law.
-At the University of Chicago, he was named a Stonewall Scholar for excellence in his work related to LGBT rights and was awarded the Ignacio Martín-Baró Award for the best human rights paper by a professional or master’s degree student.
-He completed his B.A. at the University of Pennsylvania, graduating Phi Beta Kappa and magna cum laude.
+He has also served twice as a visiting fellow at the University of Hong Kong and as an adjunct professor at Duke University School of Law.
+Professor Lau received his J.D. from the University of Chicago, where he was an editor of the University of Chicago Law Review and a staff member of the Chicago Journal of International Law.
+At the University of Chicago, he was named a Stonewall Scholar for excellence in his work related to LGBT rights and was awarded the Ignacio Martín-Baró Human Rights Paper Prize.

 Education